Kuresa Nasau

 Kuresa Nasau is a Tokelauan politician who has served as head of government (Ulu o Tokelau) five times and as faipule of Atafu.

-He lost his seat in the 2011 election, but was re-elected in 2014.
+Nasau lost his seat in the 2011 election, but was re-elected in 2014.
 He lost his seat again in the 2017 election.
 In 2017, after the election, it was revealed that he had made several controversial capital investment decisions, including the purchase of two helicopters.

 Terms of office as Ulu o Tokelau: